 If you are at risk of becoming homeless and would like some advice please contact 0118 9372165 to discuss, or email less urgent enquiries to firstname.lastname@example.org

 If you call this main Housing Advice number, you will only have the facility to leave a message, however the answerphone will be regularly checked throughout the day and you will receive a call back the same day if your message is left before 4pm.

 Our offices are currently closed to visitors.
 However, our Private Sector Housing and Homeless Prevention teams remain contactable – bear with us as at times it may take a little longer for us to respond.
-Find up to date details on how council services are being affected.

 You may find it more convenient to report disrepair issues or contact officers by email.
 Please send your email to email@example.com if you do not have a specific officer’s email address, and your message will be forwarded on.